New content added regularly! Check back often for the latest Thailand travel guides and tips!

 Long-term luxury stays Thailand Elite Visa

-Thailand's visa system is more welcoming than ever in 2026.
-For most visitors, the 60-day visa-free entry (plus a 30-day extension) is more than enough time to explore the country -- from the temples of Bangkok to the beaches of Koh Phi Phi and the mountains of Chiang Mai.
+Thailand's visa system continues to evolve in 2026.
+While the visa-free entry is being reduced from 60 to 30 days, the introduction of the Multiple Entry Visa (MEV) gives travelers a powerful new option for extended stays.
+For most short-term visitors, the visa-free entry (plus a 30-day extension) will still be enough to explore the country -- from the temples of Bangkok to the beaches of Koh Phi Phi and the mountains of Chiang Mai.
 Digital nomads and long-stay travellers should look seriously at the DTV visa, which offers flexibility that was simply not available a few years ago.

 Check our full visa section for country-specific guides, browse our practical travel info for arrival preparation, or start planning your itinerary with our Thailand island hopping guide.
+If tighter visa rules affect your plans, read about Thailand's new visa restrictions and their impact on Asian travelers.
+For first-timers, our 2-week Thailand itinerary and ultimate 2026 itinerary help you plan the perfect route once your visa is sorted.
 If you are heading to the islands, our complete islands overview helps you pick the perfect destination -- whether it is Koh Samui for luxury resorts, Koh Tao for diving, or Koh Lanta for a laid-back vibe.

 Sources & References